Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ---

 Lastly, each shape has an optional **texture**, which is what the texture coordinate properties of each vertex are used for.
 If a shape does not have a texture, it will be rendered as a solid color.
-If it does, the color of each pixel in the texture will be multiplied with the shape's color.
+If it does, the color of each pixel in the texture will be multiplied by the shape's color.

 ## Textures